Department of Police (South Africa)

-The Department of Police (formerly known as the Department of Safety and Security) is one of the departments of the South African government.
-It oversees the South African Police Service and the Independent Complaints Directorate.
-The current Minister of Police is Senzo Mchunu who replaced Bheki Cele in June 2024.
+The Department of Police (formerly known as the Department of Safety and Security) is a department of the South African government responsible for policing policy and oversight.
+The department is responsible for the South African Police Service (SAPS) and the Independent Police Investigative Directorate (IPID).

+The current Minister of Police is Firoz Cachalia, who has held the position since August 2025, following the suspension of Senzo Mchunu.